lostallmymoney/Linux-Key-Mapper-Python/README.md

 # Linux-Key-Mapper-Python
+!!!
+This is only an early beta I did just to test myself, there are weird bugs and I aknowledge them.
+I recommend using the C++ one !!!

 A python version of a key mapper for linux (can add any device)

 Currently configured with Razer Naga 2014.